 - Discolouration and Stains: Chemical spills or environmental factors.

-Recognise these signs early and fix them ASAP and you’ll prevent more damage and extend the life of the concrete.
+Recognising these signs early can help reduce the risk of further damage and may help extend the service life of the concrete.

 Conclusion